Parnasala of Santhigiri: History and significance

-A lamp lit by Guru when he established the Ashram, has been kept burning ever since and is placed inside the Parnasala, which symbolises the Guru’s life and message of universal peace, spirituality and fraternity propagated through a Guru-Disciple order.
+Navajyothisree Karunakara Guru was born on 1 September 1927, in a simple family in Chandiroor village in the Alappuzha district of Kerala.

+The foundation stone for the Lotus Parnasala was placed on 17 November 1999.
+The construction work went on uninterrupted for ten years.

 Design and dimensions

 The Parnasala is not designed by a professional architect.
 Its shape and structure were conceived by the head of Santhigiri Ashram, Sishyapoojitha Amritha Jnana Thapaswini, in inner visions.
 Nearly 100,000 Sq.
 Ft. of the milky white marble was specially mined at Makrana in Rajasthan and transported to Santhigiri Ashram for the Parnasala.
 The world-famous Makrana marble has been the stone of choice for use in renowned monuments such as the Taj Mahal.
 Black granite was specially mined in Chamrajnagar district in Karnataka for the Parnasala.

 The Parnasala consists of 21 marble overlaid petals supported on 21 pillars.
 While 12 petals, signifying the 12 zodiac divisions, are located in the upper layer, 9 petals, signifying the 9 planets, unfurl in the lower layer.
 Similarly, there are nine inner and 12 outer pillars.
 There is a passage for the movement of devotees between the inner and outer pillars.

 At the heart of the Parnasala is a cubicle in the shape of a lotus bud, which is carved out of teak wood and has the inner walls encased in brass plates.
 The Guru’s sacred body has been placed in a marble casket inside this wooden sanctum.
 A life-size image of Guru, sculpted in gold, has been placed in the sanctum atop a platform made of black granite.
 Eleven steps, also made of black granite, lead to the platform.

 The Parnasala rises to a height of 91 ft. and is 84 ft wide.
 The inner circle has a width of 64 ft.
 The 12 upward petals measure 41 ft. each while the 9 downward petals measure 31 ft.
 The teak wood sanctum has a height of 27 feet and 21 ft. diameter.
 A parasol with a diameter of 36 ft. shades over the sanctum.
 In front of the sanctum is a ceremonial platform with intricate wooden carvings and artwork.